perama-v/GoL2/README.md

 - The current row is read from storage.
 - The column is applied with a bitwise AND mask to the row.
 - The row is saved to storage.
-- The player loses one give life credi.
+- The player loses one give life credit.

 In `Creator` mode, a player submits an array of 32 integers, representing the rows of the game.
 The game then stores these, ensuring that no two starting points are the same.